 A plot in Bonaventure Cemetery with hot pink azalea bushes surrounding an elaborate monument topped with a female holding one hand to her chest.
 The background is filled with trees, many dripping in Spanish moss

-If you decide to go, definitely check out my top tips and must-see spots in Bonaventure Cemetery.
+If you decide to go, definitely check out my favorite photos of Bonaventure Cemetery.

 I highly suggest taking a guided tour from a native Savannahian so you can learn some of the insider secrets that make the place so special.
-Bonaventure Don offers a great tour!
+Here are the cemetery tours I recommend.

-Please note that it’s an active cemetery, and be respectful of any families there to honor loved ones.
+Please note it’s an active cemetery, and be respectful of any families visiting loved ones.

 ➡️ Book a tour of Bonaventure Cemetery: Golf Cart Tour